TESLA: A Cautious Valuation Approach Amidst Evolving Marginal Dynamics

 Source: Google Finance, Tradingkey.com

-We believe that Tesla's stock price has been significantly overvalued.
-However, considering its technological attributes, Elon Musk's close ties with the U.S. government, the arrival of new vehicle cycles, and the positive advancements in Full Self-Driving (FSD) technology, there is currently no clear signal indicating a substantial downturn.
+3) Tesla's technological edge, Elon Musk's rapport with the U.S. government, the launch of new vehicle models, and the advancements in Full Self-Driving (FSD) technology have not yet shown any clear signs of a significant market downturn.

 Global industry overview